 I did buy myself a HORI arcade stick for my 360 since it at least also worked on PC.
 This worked out well for my love affair with Street Fighter 4, and the vast array of shmups I played on both 360 and PC.
 Unfortunately this meant I was less inclined to enjoy fighters and (non-twinstick) shmups on my PS3 where I only had the standard pads.
 Periodically I looked into either modding my existing stick or purchasing a custom one, utilising a multi-pcb like the MC Cthulhu board, but costs (and effort) kept putting me off.

 Enter the CronusMax Plus.
+(Update for 2020 – I now have the newer model, Cronus Zen.
+Does much the same but more polished.
+Also works perfectly with my Switch and Xbox Series S, and has a built in hub solution for the problems described later in this paragraph so you don’t need an extra one).
 I stumbled across this little gem on a friends FaceBook post, and it presented the ideal solution to my first world problem.
 My existing Hori stick had exclusively been used with my PC since I traded in my 360, but after handing over my £45 for the cronus, I found I could now also use it on my PS3 (hello Gradius V and Tekken Tag 2), Xbox One (Killer Instinct!) and, with a little effort involving a ‘pass-thru’ setup with the PC in my lounge, also on PS4 (Jamestown+ and Injustice already getting play, and setting me up nicely for Street Fighter V).
 I understand the device will do some other fancy stuff too, but just for this purpose it has already paid for itself.
 A couple of weeks after my purchase a firmware update resolved the need for a pass-thru on PS4, and now even that is straight-forward using a simple usb hub.
 I understand there are similar devices available, but so far as I’m aware it is the only one so far to resolve the PS4 issue properly, and thus the one I’d recommend.

 I’m excited by the possibility now that if I want to upgrade my arcade stick I can stay cross-platform easily and still have a broad selection to choose from.
 I may even investigate a steering wheel setup, or get one of those Xbox One Elite Controllers. £120 seems marginally more reasonable when I’d be able to use it on PS4 as well as Xbox One and PC.
 I could even use the PC ‘pass-thru’ arrangement to use Keyboard & Mouse on console FPS games, although I think that might be a step too far.